 A Peak in to My Resilience Toolkit

 Over the years I have learnt a number of tools or resources that I have in my resilience toolkit.
-Over time, these resources have built up my resilience and resourcefulness, so I can respond to life’s challenges the best that I can at that moment in time.
+Over time, these resources have built up my resilience and resourcefulness, so I can respond to life’s challenges the best I can at that moment in time (without trying to be perfect).
 Following are the tools / resources that I continually come back to –

 1. Practising Mindfulness